letoram/xarcan/README.md

 just run hw/kdrive/arcan/Xarcan to start bridging connections.

-For multiple instances, you can add :1 (and set DISPLAY=:1 etc. accordingly) and so one, forcing size with -screen 800x600 -no-dynamic.
+For multiple instances, you can add :1 (and set DISPLAY=:1 etc. accordingly) and so one, forcing size with -screen 800x600 -no-dynamic and enable glamor (GL rendering with handle passing( using -glamor (see issues).
 The title and identity can be scriptably controlled with -aident identstr -atitle titlestr

 Limitations